MicrosoftDocs/azure-ai-docs/articles/machine-learning/interactive-data-wrangling-with-apache-spark-azure-ml.md

 - Shared Access Signature (SAS) token
 - Azure Data Lake Storage (ADLS) Gen 2 service principal information

 in the Azure Key Vault.
 You also need to know how to handle role assignments in the Azure storage accounts.
-The following sections review these concepts.
-Then, we'll explore the details of interactive data wrangling using the Spark pools in Azure Machine Learning Notebooks.
+The following sections in this document describe these concepts.
+Then, we explore the details of interactive data wrangling, using the Spark pools in Azure Machine Learning Notebooks.

 > [!TIP]
-> To learn about Azure storage account role assignment configuration, or if you access data in your storage accounts using user identity passthrough, see [Add role assignments in Azure storage accounts](./apache-spark-environment-configuration.md#add-role-assignments-in-azure-storage-accounts).
+> To learn about Azure storage account role assignment configuration, or if you access data in your storage accounts using user identity passthrough, visit [Add role assignments in Azure storage accounts](./apache-spark-environment-configuration.md#add-role-assignments-in-azure-storage-accounts) for more information.

 ## Interactive Data Wrangling with Apache Spark

-Azure Machine Learning offers serverless Spark compute, and [attached Synapse Spark pool](./how-to-manage-synapse-spark-pool.md), for interactive data wrangling with Apache Spark in Azure Machine Learning Notebooks.
+For interactive data wrangling with Apache Spark in Azure Machine Learning Notebooks, Azure Machine Learning offers serverless Spark compute and [attached Synapse Spark pool](./how-to-manage-synapse-spark-pool.md).
 The serverless Spark compute doesn't require creation of resources in the Azure Synapse workspace.
 Instead, a fully managed serverless Spark compute becomes directly available in the Azure Machine Learning Notebooks.
-Using a serverless Spark compute is the easiest approach to access a Spark cluster in Azure Machine Learning.
+Use of a serverless Spark compute is the easiest way to access a Spark cluster in Azure Machine Learning.

 ### Serverless Spark compute in Azure Machine Learning Notebooks

 A serverless Spark compute is available in Azure Machine Learning Notebooks by default.
 To access it in a notebook, select **Serverless Spark Compute** under **Azure Machine Learning Serverless Spark** from the **Compute** selection menu.

-The Notebooks UI also provides options for Spark session configuration, for the serverless Spark compute.
+The Notebooks UI also provides options for Spark session configuration for the serverless Spark compute.
 To configure a Spark session:

 1. Select **Configure session** at the top of the screen.
-2. Select **Apache Spark version** from the dropdown menu.
+1. Select **Apache Spark version** from the dropdown menu.
     > [!IMPORTANT]
     > Azure Synapse Runtime for Apache Spark: Announcements
     > * Azure Synapse Runtime for Apache Spark 3.2:
     >   * EOLA Announcement Date: July 8, 2023
     >   * End of Support Date: July 8, 2024.
 After this date, the runtime will be disabled.
+    > * Apache Spark 3.3:
+    >   * EOLA Announcement Date: July 12, 2024
+    >   * End of Support Date: March 31, 2025.
+After this date, the runtime will be disabled.
-    > * For continued support and optimal performance, we advise that you migrate to Apache Spark 3.3.
+    > * For continued support and optimal performance, we advise migration to **Apache Spark 3.4**
-3. Select **Instance type** from the dropdown menu.
-The following instance types are currently supported:
+1. Select **Instance type** from the dropdown menu.
+These types are currently supported:
     - `Standard_E4s_v3`
     - `Standard_E8s_v3`
     - `Standard_E16s_v3`
     - `Standard_E32s_v3`
     - `Standard_E64s_v3`
-4. Input a Spark **Session timeout** value, in minutes.
+1. Input a Spark **Session timeout** value, in minutes.
-5. Select whether to **Dynamically allocate executors**
+1. Select whether or not you want to **Dynamically allocate executors**
-6. Select the number of **Executors** for the Spark session.
+1. Select the number of **Executors** for the Spark session.
-7. Select **Executor size** from the dropdown menu.
+1. Select **Executor size** from the dropdown menu.
-8. Select **Driver size** from the dropdown menu.
+1. Select **Driver size** from the dropdown menu.
-9. To use a Conda file to configure a Spark session, check the **Upload conda file** checkbox.
+1. To use a Conda file to configure a Spark session, check the **Upload conda file** checkbox.
 Then, select **Browse**, and choose the Conda file with the Spark session configuration you want.
-10. Add **Configuration settings** properties, input values in the **Property** and **Value** textboxes, and select **Add**.
+1. Add **Configuration settings** properties, input values in the **Property** and **Value** textboxes, and select **Add**.
-11. Select **Apply**.
+1. Select **Apply**.
-12. Select **Stop session** in the **Configure new session?** pop-up.
+1. In the **Configure new session?** pop-up, select **Stop session**.

 The session configuration changes persist and become available to another notebook session that is started using the serverless Spark compute.

 > [!TIP]
 >
-> If you use session-level Conda packages, you can [improve](./apache-spark-azure-ml-concepts.md#improving-session-cold-start-time-while-using-session-level-conda-packages) the Spark session *cold start* time if you set the configuration variable `spark.hadoop.aml.enable_cache` to true.
+> If you use session-level Conda packages, you can [improve](./apache-spark-azure-ml-concepts.md#improving-session-cold-start-time-while-using-session-level-conda-packages) the Spark session *cold start* time if you set the configuration variable `spark.hadoop.aml.enable_cache` to **true**.
 A session cold start with session level Conda packages typically takes 10 to 15 minutes when the session starts for the first time.
 However, subsequent session cold starts with the configuration variable set to true typically take three to five minutes.

 ### Import and wrangle data from Azure Data Lake Storage (ADLS) Gen 2

-You can access and wrangle data stored in Azure Data Lake Storage (ADLS) Gen 2 storage accounts with `abfss://` data URIs following one of the two data access mechanisms:
+You can access and wrangle data stored in Azure Data Lake Storage (ADLS) Gen 2 storage accounts with `abfss://` data URIs.
+To do this, you must follow one of the two data access mechanisms:

 - User identity passthrough
 - Service principal-based data access